-The nomination must address the selection criteria below, include a CV, and no more than three letters of reference that also address the selection criteria.
+The total maximum length of the nomination package should not exceed 10 pages.
+Nominations should not include separate publication lists or copies of published papers.
 Nominators should be aware of the AMOS Code of Conduct, which promotes diversity of membership and discipline when making nominations.
-The Awards Sub-Committee has limited ability to seek additional information and therefore nomination documents must be complete and provide a full and fair account of each candidate.
+The Award Sub-Committee has limited ability to seek additional information and therefore nomination documents must be complete and provide a full and fair account of each candidate.

-- Nominees for this Medal will be assessed on their research contributions over their entire career, rather than for a single specific research contribution, or for over a short period.
-Other AMOS awards focus on research performance over shorter periods of time
+Nominees for this Medal will be assessed on their research record over their entire career, rather than for a single specific research contribution.

 - Evidence of service to the promotion of the AMOS mission.
-This could include a period of service on AMOS Council as a Member or Office Bearer, and/or service on and promotion of AMOS through Centre Committees and Centre activities, and / or contribution to AMOS activities including organisation of the National Conferences, and /or editorial support for the Society’s journal, preparation of AMOS position papers etc for public or political dissemination or outreach etc.
+Examples include a period of service on AMOS Council as a Member or Office Bearer, service on and promotion of AMOS through Centre Committees and Centre activities, contribution to AMOS activities including organisation of the National Conferences, editorial support for the Society’s journal, preparation of AMOS position papers for public or political dissemination or outreach, etc.